 Elevator installers, electronics repairers, electrical power-line installers, and carpenters are examples of jobs that typically require apprenticeships.
 Apprenticeships salary is usually half of what a qualified worker earns and, according to the US Bureau of Labor Statistics, electric power-line installers are the highest paid jobs that require apprenticeships.

 Bootcamps are short and intensive training programs that teach students job-ready and in-demand skills.
 Coding bootcamps teach students professional programming skills that an employer would be on the lookout for.
 Examples of jobs you can get as a coding bootcamp graduate include web developers, data scientists, and front end developers.
+The salary of a data scientist, front end developer, and web developer is an average of $70K or more a year.

 Best Jobs That Don’t Require a Degree and Pay $70K a Year: At a Glance